swent-group10/mvp-prd/template/2-history.md

 From the development and deployment of the V1 PoC, several key insights were gained:

 - Image Analysis Challenges: Using image recognition to detect quantities and weights of food items was more complex than anticipated, requiring further refinement.
-Additionally, the classification of food items by the model used was restricted to a limited set of predefined categories, which limited the app's flexibility and usefulness to the user.
+Additionally, the classification of food items by the model used was restricted to a limited set of predefined categories, which limited the app's usefulness to the user.
 - Intentionality of code: The importance of writing clean, well-documented code was highlighted to ensure scalability and maintainability.
 - Usability: The importance of a user-friendly interface and smooth navigation was underscored by testing/grading feedback.